wajeeh-h/Spotify-Ad-Muter/README.md

 - AutoHotkey

 # Installation
-- Download and run Muter.ahk
+- Download and run muter.ahk

+# Usage
 - The script will continue running in the background regardless of if Spotify is opened- it uses very little system resources.
+When an advertisement begins playing, the process will be muted until it's finished.